Insights

 Jon Anderson

-Jon Anderson, Sr. Business Analyst, works alongside other senior members of the Product and Technology team to identify and deploy solutions geared toward increasing investment managers’ operational efficiency.
+Jon Anderson, Senior Vice President, Business Analysis, works alongside other senior members of the Product and Technology team to identify and deploy solutions geared toward increasing investment managers’ operational efficiency.
 An experienced executive with 30+ years in the financial services and managed accounts industry, Jon has deep knowledge of data presentation and reporting, including building out reporting for new and existing clients.
-He has been with Archer since 2007, holding various roles including Marketing and Solutions.
-Jon currently is the lead facilitator for Archer’s Product and Reporting Committees and participates in the Performance Committee.
+He has been with BNY Archer since 2007, holding various roles including Marketing and Solutions.
+Jon currently is the lead facilitator for BNY Archer’s Product and Reporting Committees and participates in the Performance Committee.

 Get Started with Archer